 What is Exposure and Response Prevention?

-Another Way to Think About ERP:
+A Good Way to Think About OCD and ERP:

 When your anxiety “goes off” like an alarm system, it communicates information that you are in danger, rather than “pay attention, you might be in danger.”